I help founders and senior leaders solve their challenges,

 Clarity before cleverness.

 I would rather say the obvious thing first and be useful than say the interesting thing first and be impressive.
-Most founders are drowning in clever.
+Most founders and CEOs are drowning in clever.
 What they need is a person who will tell them the obvious, out loud.

 № 02